 Understanding Qualcomm's Unusual Options Activity

-On Wednesday, shares of Qualcomm (NASDAQ:QCOM) saw unusual options activity.
-After the option alert, the stock price moved up to $143.47.
+On Thursday, shares of Qualcomm (NASDAQ:QCOM) saw unusual options activity.
+After the option alert, the stock price moved down to $141.07.

 - Sentiment: BEARISH